MinchinWeb/minchin.pelican.plugins.optimize_images/README.rst

 ============

 The easiest way to install ``Optimize Images`` is through the use of pip.
-This will also install the required Python dependencies automatically (currently none beyond Pelican itself).
+This will also install the required Python dependencies automatically.

 .. code-block:: sh